overnest/strongdoc-docs/docs/docs/User Accounts & Access Control.md

 > You cannot demote a user if they are the last administrator of the organization.

-> You can only demote users that are in your organization.
+> This can only be called by an administrator of the organization.

 ### Get Account Information